Whitney Port Is Really, Really Excited to Let You Know She’s Pregnant

 Port broke the news to her fans on Instagram that she and husband Tim Rosenman are happily expecting a baby in the coming months.
 For proof that she is, indeed, expecting, Port shared a lovely photo of herself standing in front of window wearing nothing but a t-shirt and lace underwear — a fact she duly noted:

 On her personal blog, Port expanded on the details of the pregnancy, though she didn’t specify the baby’s gender.
-She did, however, convey her enthusiasm with many, many exclamation points and some good use the all-caps feature.
-She also mentioned how she’ll explain where babies come from to her future baby.
+She did, however, convey her enthusiasm with many, many exclamation points and some good use the ALL-CAPS feature.
+She also mentioned how she will explain where babies come from to her own future baby.
 “When two people love each other so much and the love becomes too great to fit inside both people, it spills over into a THIRD person,” she wrote.
-“I can’t wait to be a Mom,” she added at the end, “but the fact that there is another person inside there is seriously crazy!”
+“This is how I am going to explain where babies come from to the little baby that is now growing inside my belly because Timmy and I are PREGNANT!” (*Note the use of only exclamation point when using all-caps.)
+She also reminded us how many moms find out they’re pregnant: “I peed on a stick and now I’m going to be a Mom!”

 Congratulations to the happy couple!